 Hillsborough County was again the county with the largest amount of emergency room admission related to opioids, and this data would run concurrently with the other two metrics of overdose deaths and Narcan administrations.
 However, based on population, Strafford County had the highest ER visits per capita with 71 visits per 10,000 population.
 While all of these statistics are alarming, an increase in emergency room visits can mean that people whom ordinarily would hesitate seeking medical care because of legal ramifications, are emboldened to do so because of new laws specifically put in place to help save their lives.
 Similar to the idea of New Hampshire Safe Stations, encouraging New Hampshire residents to seek treatment for an addiction disorder rather then hide it, is bound to help save lives.

 What’s the Solution to New Hampshire Counties’ Addiction Crisis?

 The impacts of addiction as a whole on communities and counties aren’t something that needs to be extrapolated on as many in New Hampshire have firsthand experience with either a loved one or close friend dealing with some type of substance abuse disorder.
-The solution to the issue is complex and hotly debated, but we can all agree that providing education, resources, and increasing the access to addiction treatment is imperative for New Hampshire to stem the increase in addiction rates.
-For many years law enforcement and health care providers looked at addiction from two different perspectives, but thankfully that outdated approach of two distinct approaches is being replaced by a combined focus on helping people rather than punishing them.
-Expanding access to substance abuse counseling, drug rehabs and detoxes, inpatient addiction treatment programs, and many other initiatives focused on providing care to addicts is the route that New Hampshire will have to take to see any sort of meaningful impact on the addiction issue in New Hampshire.
+The solution to the issue is complex and hotly debated, but we can all agree that providing education, resources, and increasing access to addiction treatment is imperative for New Hampshire.
+For many years, law enforcement and health care providers looked at addiction from two different perspectives, but thankfully that outdated approach of two distinct approaches is being replaced by a combined focus on helping people rather than punishing them.
+Expanding access to substance abuse counseling, drug rehabs, detoxes, inpatient addiction treatment programs, and many other initiatives focused on providing care to addicts is the route that New Hampshire will have to take to see any sort of meaningful impact on the addiction issue in New Hampshire.